mhaugrud/msumcspy/_sources/SimplePythonData/Input.rst

 .. activecode:: sdu

     name = input("Please enter your name: ")
-    print("Hello", name)
+    print("Hello,", name)

 It is very important to note that the ``input`` function returns a **string** value.
 Even if you asked the user to enter their age, you would get back a string like ``"17"``.

+.. admonition:: Prove it ...

+   On line 3, type a print statement to display the **type** of ``name``.
+   Run the program and enter your name.
+Run it again and enter a number.
+Notice the type is the same in either case.

 It is your job, as the programmer, to take that string and make an int or a float from it, using the ``int`` or ``float`` constructor functions we saw earlier.

-To modify our previous program, we will add an input statement to allow the user to enter the number of seconds.
+To modify the codelens example, we will add an input statement to allow the user to enter the number of seconds.
 Then we will convert that string to an integer.
 From there the process is the same as before.
 To complete the example, we will print some appropriate output.

 .. activecode:: sdv